 The 1996 Clean Water/Clean Air Bond Act provides \$60 million to assist businesses in achieving compliance with environmental laws and regulations pertaining to air and water quality.
-The air and water quality programs are funded at \$30 million each and are used to assist businesses in targeted sectors to procure new capital equipment necessary to achieve environmental compliance.
-The Environmental Facilities Corporation will work with village, town and city governments to identify businesses in need of assistance.
+The air and water quality programs are funded at \$30 million each and are used to assist businesses in targeted sectors to achieve environmental compliance including procurement of new capital equipment.
+The Environmental Facilities Corporation works with village, town, and city governments to identify businesses in need of assistance.